 6. Grab Lunch at Blue Daisy Cafe: I loved this cute little spot for brunch or lunch.
 They have a side patio that’s covered with flowers and cute decor.
 They’re known for their unusual menu items like Pancake Benedict with Bacon (I had this – so savory and tasty!)

-7. Shop Abbot Kenny or the Promenade: Santa Monica has the promenade for shopping – think big name stores like Forever 21, Nasty Gal, etc. Venice has a street called Abbot Kenny which has smaller boutiques and stores.
+7. Shop Abbot Kenny or the Third Street Promenade: Downtown Santa Monica has the Third Street Promenade for shopping – think big name stores like Forever 21, Nasty Gal, etc. Venice has a street called Abbot Kenny which has smaller boutiques and stores.
 I personally liked Abbot Kenny better because it was more under the radar and quaint.

 If we had more time, I would have liked to make Santa Monica our “home base” and go explore Hollywood and parts of downtown LA.
 But I loved our short and sweet weekend vacation to Santa Monica.
 Got more SoCal tips to add on to here?
 Leave a comment below!